 The Aspire E 15 is no looker, but at least its price isn’t an eyesore.
 At $599 (£424, about AU$779), Acer’s jack-of-all-trades device leaves your piggy bank intact.

-Of the bunch, Dell’s Inspiron is the only device marketed as a true gamer, and its optional GTX 1060 graphics chip backs up that claim.
-For the E 15 and the Pavilion 15t however, gaming is merely a side-quest: they’re sporting an MX150 and 940MX, respectively.
+Of the bunch, Dell’s Inspiron is the only device marketed as a true gaming laptop, and its optional GTX 1060 graphics chip backs up that claim.
+For the Aspire E 15 and the Pavilion 15t however, gaming is merely a side-quest: they’re sporting an MX150 and 940MX, respectively.

 Design and display